Next, review the information on this page before proceeding to the following steps!

 Lunch/Snack

-Lunch or snack spaces are avaiilable by reservation only due to partnerships with other NHMU programming, pest management policies, and covid precautions.
+Lunch or snack spaces are available by reservation only due to partnerships with other NHMU programming, pest management policies, and covid precautions.
 Groups without a lunch space reservation may not eat on Museum property.
 Looking to add a lunch space reservation to your field trip reservation?
 Email the Field Trip Team.
 Interested in a nearby park for a picnic?
 Click here to learn about a few of our favorites!
-Please note that the Cafe is currently closed.

 Departure